The PATH Framework

 - "How did you manage it?"

-For providers and other clinic staff interested in adopting the PATH Framework the Client-Centered Reproductive Goals & Counseling Flow Chart and the Efficient Questions for Client-Centered Contraceptive Counseling are helpful, quick tools to assist in clinical implementation.
+For providers and other clinic staff interested in adopting the PATH Framework the tools linked below are helpful, quick tools to assist in clinical implementation.

 Sign Up for Email Updates